The curious and lonely tale of ‘Seattle’s only Trump voter’ comes to an end

 “Honestly I think they go to me because they can’t find anyone else on the West Coast who will publicly admit they backed Trump,” Steward told me in 2017.

 Steward was also a member of the most sought-after and studied group in American politics: the elusive Obama-Trump voter.
 An estimated seven million voters who backed Obama in 2008 and 2012 surprisingly crossed over to Trump, tilting the 2016 election.
-It’s only five percent of the electorate, tiny really, so national news organizations spent months trolling through diners in the Rust Belt to try to learn how these voters’ fluid views had gone undetected by the polls.
+It’s only 5% of the electorate, tiny really, so national news organizations spent months trolling through diners in the Rust Belt to try to learn how these voters’ fluid views had gone undetected by the polls.

 Steward can tell you.
 It was simply that Trump had an air of independence.
 Back then, Trump wasn’t really Republican or Democrat, but was seen, by some anyway, as outside politics altogether.